 Sir Alan Parker (b.
 February 14, 1944, London) began his career in the advertising world of the 1960s, working first as a copywriter and then as a director of commercials.
 He progressed to feature films from the mid-1970s, directing movies-turned-classics such as “Midnight Express” (1978), “Fame” (1980) and “The Commitments” (1991).
 But in 2003, after finishing “The Life of David Gale” starring Kevin Spacey, Kate Winslet and Laura Linney, Mr. Parker said “Cut!” for the last time, after a career in films which earned a total of ten Oscars, ten Golden Globes and nineteen BAFTA awards.

-What’s your opinion of the contemporary film scene in Europe?
+Mr. Parker, what’s your opinion of the contemporary film scene in Europe?

 It is getting harder to see a good film now.
 I have a nine-year old son, so I am familiar with all those big American special effects films.
 But intelligent films are few and far between – every so often there is a fantastic movie.
 That’s not to say that there are no intelligent films coming out of the United Stated or Europe, it’s just that special and original films are rare.
 Films are more about recouping costs and generating revenue these days than pushing artistic boundaries.
 Now I kind of enjoy not to be making films, to be honest.
 My wife has this theory that I usually pick a fight with someone before a film starts, usually it’s the person who is giving me the money.
-But I was directing since I was 24 and now I’m 70, so I’m quite happy to be 70 years old and not to be on a filmset.
+But I was directing since I was twenty-four and now I’m seventy, so I’m quite happy to be seventy years old and not to be on a filmset.
 Being a director, it’s a hard job.
 In America you have a twelve-hour shooting day, for the director it’s a fourteen or fifteen hour day, six days a week and you do that continually for three months, living in a Holiday Inn.
 It’s not an entirely enjoyable profession, so I enjoy living a quiet life now.

 Your colleague Fred Zinnemann once said that as soon as he was through casting, he also had done most of his rehearsals.
 Does that work for you the same way?